chambost/how-do-I/use/git/checkout•how-do-I-use-git.md

   - See: <https://stackoverflow.com/a/47080741>

 # git checkout <tree-ish>
-- destroy any progress in working dir and revert to HEAD
+- destroy any progress in working dir towards specified file/folder and revert to HEAD